Seattle Public Schools, 1862-2023: North School

 North School

-North School was one of two two-room buildings to open in 1873 to relieve a crowded Central I School.
-It closed in 1883 with the opening of a new, larger school, Central II.
-Remaining at the old North School building was a private kindergarten, started in July 1882 by Mrs. C. A. Blaine, which is said to have been Seattle's first.
+North School was one of a pair of two-room buildings to open in 1873 relieving a crowded Central I School.
+It closed in 1883 with the opening of the new, larger Central II.
+Remaining at the old North School building was a private kindergarten, started in July 1882 by Mrs. C. A. Blaine, which is said to have been Seattle’s first.
+Shortly after, the Third Ward Engine House of the Seattle Fire Department took over one room of the building.

-A public school class returned to the building after Central burned on April 10, 1888.
-The Third and Pine School was located in a previously unoccupied room at the engine house and operated as an annex to Central I for two years.
+Public school students returned to the North School building after Central School burned on April 10, 1888.
+The school became known as the Third and Pine School and was in a previously unoccupied room at the engine house.
+It operated as an annex to Central I for two years.
+In 1928, the site became the location of the Bon Marche building.
+The Bon Marche became Bon-Macy’s in 2004 and Macy’s in 2005.
+The Macy’s store closed in 2020.
+Amazon began leasing the top six floors for office space and remains in the building in 2023.

 Location: 3rd Avenue & Pine Street